nodejs/nodejs.dev/src/documentation/0012-node-cli-args/index.md

 This changes how you will retrieve this value in the Node.js code.

-The way you retrieve it is using the `process` object built into Node.
+The way you retrieve it is using the `process` object built into Node.js.

 It exposes an `argv` property, which is an array that contains all the command line invocation arguments.